Miles Sanders

-Miles Adam Sanders (born May 1, 1997), nicknamed "Boobie Miles", is an American professional football running back and kickoff returner for the Dallas Cowboys of the National Football League (NFL).
+Miles Adam Sanders (born May 1, 1997), nicknamed "Boobie Miles", is an American professional football running back and kick returner.
 He was selected by the Philadelphia Eagles in the second round of the 2019 NFL draft after playing college football for the Penn State Nittany Lions.

+He has also played for the Carolina Panthers and Dallas Cowboys.

 Early life

 Miles grew up in Swissvale, a borough nine miles east of downtown Pittsburgh, Pennsylvania, and attended local powerhouse Woodland Hills High School, where he was a three-year starter at running back.
 After winning Pennsylvania's Mr. Football award during his senior year and attending the Under Armour All-America Game, Sanders chose to attend Penn State over a host of other offers, including the local Pittsburgh Panthers.